Nested Sampling for Non-Gaussian Inference in SLAM Factor Graphs: Methods

-While nested sampling provides a powerful approach to estimate the posteriors for complex non-Gaussian inference problems, the application of the technique to the factor graphs encountered in SLAM is not straightforward.
-We focus on how to structure the SLAM problem to enable nested sampling to be effectively applied to the problem.
-Specifically, we exploit the sparsity structure of SLAM factor graphs to construct a $\pi(\Theta)$ and $L(\Theta;z)$ which are more computationally efficient for nested sampling.
+While nested sampling is a powerful approach to sampling complex distributions, naive application of nested sampling to SLAM does not take advantage of the conditional independence structure of SLAM.
+We focus on how to use this structure to enable nested sampling to be effectively applied to SLAM.
+Specifically, we exploit the sparsity structure of SLAM factor graphs to construct a prior $\pi(\Theta)$ and likelihood function $L(\Theta)$, which enhances nested sampling.

+Factors in SLAM factor graphs usually consist of a few unary factors as priors, a number of binary factors modeling measurement likelihoods, and a few factors connected to a robot pose and multiple landmarks for modeling multi-model data association.
+As described in \cref{sec:nested-sampling}, the prior model for nested sampling, $\pi(\Theta)$, must be a tractable distribution from which samples of all latent variables can be efficiently drawn.
+Thus, $\pi(\Theta)$ must incorporate factors more than the nominal priors to cover all variables and, accordingly, these factors will be excluded from the likelihood model, $L(\Theta)$.
+We will introduce our strategy for selecting factors that compose $\pi(\Theta)$ and $L(\Theta)$.

+Our strategy constructs a $\pi(\Theta)$ that enables ancestral sampling~\cite{bishop2006pattern} for all variables, as ancestral sampling admits very efficient distributional sampling.
+NSFG effectively builds $\pi(\Theta)$ from a spanning tree, for trees naturally afford ancestral sampling.